Workplace research roundup: the latest findings on light, sound and activity-based working

 Keeping occupied

 There are lots of ways to attempt to accurately measure who is in a building at any one time and where they are, otherwise known as occupancy.
-CO2 sensors, PIR [passive infrared] motion detectors, and plug and light electricity load meters can all be used in workspaces of all sizes from small office designs to large floorplates but it’s actually looking at the devices that use the office WiFi that really gives the most accurate picture, according to recent research.
-3 And the good news is, this is the most unobtrusive and cost effective way of obtaining and measuring occupancy data, which could be a vital tool in space planning.
+CO2 sensors, PIR (passive infrared) motion detectors, and plug and light electricity load meters can all be used in workspaces of all sizes, from small office designs to large floorplates, but it’s actually looking at the devices that use the office WiFi that really gives the most accurate picture, according to research.
+The good news is this is the most unobtrusive and cost-effective way of obtaining and measuring occupancy data, which could be a vital tool in space planning.

 Behind the sound mask

-Researchers 4 spent six months looking at the effects of sound-masking systems which are meant to combat fatigue and symptoms associated with workplace wellbeing.
-They used activity-based working to create zones for 83 people across a 500 metre space, which could be individually ‘sound masked’.
-People working in this space were separated by 1.4 metre tall sound-absorbing screens and sound absorbing panels measuring 1 x 1 metre and 2 centimetres thick were suspended from ceilings above workstations.
+Researchers spent six months looking at the effects of sound-masking systems, which are meant to combat fatigue and symptoms associated with workplace wellbeing.
+They used activity-based working to create zones for 83 people across a 500-metre space, which could be individually ‘sound masked’.
+People working in this space were separated by 1.4 metre-tall sound-absorbing screens, and sound-absorbing panels measuring 1 x 1 metre and 2 centimetres thick were suspended from ceilings above workstations.
 Interestingly, the results of the study found that using such sound masking systems, which essentially use ambient sound to distract from noises in the office such as people talking, didn’t really have much improvement on how people felt.
 Although the level of sound from colleagues’ conversations was perceived to be lower, office workers were still annoyed by the noise.
 Before splashing out on such systems, especially during an office move, the report recommends looking at elements of an office interior such as the acoustic quality of the room, the layout of the workstations and the activities that take place there.

 Break out benefits